-Table 1 is a general guide for expected outcomes for a C4 complete spinal cord injury.
+Table 1 is a general guide for expected outcomes for a C1-3 complete spinal cord injury.
 It's a goal to work toward, not a guarantee!
-For every activity listed, some will not be appropriate or achievable for everyone with a C4 SCI.
+For every activity listed, some will not be appropriate or achievable for everyone with a C1-3 SCI.
 Your outcomes may not match table 1 within the timeframe suggested or you may exceed the goals listed.
 The expected outcomes listed here are based on research and clinical experience, but they're based on other people with SCI-not on you.

 The outcomes in table 1 are described in terms of the need for help with specific activities.
 The table has three categories: independent (I), some assist (S), or total assist (T).

-Individuals with C4 SCI will require the total assistance of a caregiver to transfer them to and from their wheelchair or any other surface.
-Depending upon what equipment is available and the accessibility of their environment, their level of assistance in other areas will vary.
-For instance, a person with a chin-driven power wheelchair or high-tech computer access may be independent in wheelchair mobility and written communications, but will require total assistance for set up of those activities.
+Activities including mobility and communication have more than one category marked.
+It may be possible to have some movement of your neck with a C1-3 spinal cord injury.
+However, outcomes vary from person to person.
+Most C1-3 injured people need a ventilator to assist in breathing.
+Individuals will require the total assistance of a caregiver to transfer from surface to surface.
+Depending upon what equipment is available to the individual and the accessibility of their environment, their level of assistance will vary.
+For instance, a person with a chin-driven power wheelchair or high-tech computer access may be independent in their mobility and communications, but will require assistance for set up.

-Special equipment you may need or want for certain activities is also listed.
-Your rehabilitation program may have different suggestions.
+Special equipment you may need or want is also listed.
+Your rehabilitation treatment team may have different suggestions.
 Equipment needs, like outcomes, may change over time.

-Availability of personal care assistance for individuals with C4 SCI may need to be 24-hour care, which includes homemaking.
-With a C4 injury, you should be able to explain everything an assistant needs to know about your care.
+Availability of personal care assistance for individuals with C1-3 SCI is expected to be 24-hour care, which includes homemaking.
+With a C1-3 injury, you should be able to explain everything an assistant needs to know about your care.
 But, you will require assistance to perform all of your activities of daily living and to meet basic care and safety requirements.